material-motion/material-motion/specifications/transitions.md

 # Transitions

-Transitions are the act of moving from one element hierarchy to another.
+A transition causes a visual change from one element hierarchy to another.